bmeurant/technical-docs/software-architecture/architectural-styles/client-server.md

     * **[[soc|Separation of Concerns]]:** The client handles the user interface and presentation logic, while the server is responsible for the business logic, data storage, and security.
 This separation simplifies the independent development, maintenance, and evolution of each part.
     * **Request/Response:** This is the standard communication pattern.
 The client sends a synchronous or asynchronous request, and the server provides a response.
     * **Stateless vs. Stateful:**
         * **Stateless:** Each request from the client to the server contains all the information needed for the server to process it.
 The server does not store any information about the client's session state between requests.
-This is the **[[http|HTTP]]** model, which is ideal for scalability.
+This is the **[[http|HTTP]]** model, which is ideal for [[software-architecture/system-design-fundamentals/index#Scalability|scalability]].
         * **Stateful:** The server retains the client's session state.
 This can simplify client-side logic but makes the server more complex and less scalable.

 ---